The Nagoya Protocol and ABS

 Note that the Nagoya Protocol also applies to loans of genetic resources.

 Genetic material is defined by CBD as "any material of plant, animal, microbial or other origin containing functional units of heredity".
 Genetic resources are defined as "genetic material of actual or potential value".

 Start in time

-We also recommend reading through the NHM wiki page about ABS as part of the preparations for the collection work.
+We also recommend reading through the NHM Access and Benefit Sharing (ABS) wiki page as part of the preparations for the collection work.
 Please note that the process of obtaining all necessary permits and other documentation may take several months, so be sure to start in time!